 SDXL 2.0 LoRA: 50-300 MB Adapters on 12 GB VRAM

-The best way to fine-tune Stable Diffusion XL 2.0 is with Low-Rank Adaptation (LoRA) .
-It’s a small adapter that injects your style or subject into the model without touching the base weights.
-Instead of retraining the full model (which needs huge compute and yields a 6+ GB file), LoRA trains a tiny side network that sits next to the frozen base.
-The result is a 50 to 300 MB file you can load, swap, and stack at inference time.
-With the right tools, you can train a solid LoRA on a mid-range RTX 50-series GPU with 12 GB of VRAM in an afternoon.
+The best way to fine-tune Stable Diffusion XL 2.0 is with Low-Rank Adaptation (LoRA) : a small adapter that injects your style or subject without touching the base weights.
+Instead of retraining the full model, LoRA trains a tiny side network next to the frozen base.
+The result is a 50 to 300 MB file you can load, swap, and stack at inference, trained on a 12 GB GPU in an afternoon.

 The 2026 Image Gen Landscape: SDXL 2.0 vs. Flux.1 vs. Others

-Before you commit to a training run, it helps to know where SDXL 2.0 sits next to its rivals in early 2026.
 The image gen field has split into two camps.
-One is the UNet-based diffusion stack that SDXL inherits from Stable Diffusion 1.x and 2.x.
-The other is the Diffusion Transformer (DiT) used by Flux.1 (Black Forest Labs), Sora-class video models, and PixArt-Sigma.
-SDXL 2.0 stays on the UNet path.
-However, it gets much better training data, a redesigned VAE with near-lossless latent compression, and a distillation pipeline that closes most of the quality gap with Flux.1 Dev at lower inference cost.
+SDXL 2.0 stays on the UNet diffusion path it inherits from Stable Diffusion 1.x and 2.x.
+Its rivals, led by Flux.1 from Black Forest Labs, moved to the Diffusion Transformer (DiT).
+SDXL 2.0 keeps the UNet but gains much better training data, a redesigned near-lossless VAE, and a distillation pipeline that closes most of the quality gap with Flux.1 Dev at lower inference cost.

-Flux.1 Dev makes stunning images, mostly for photorealism and complex scenes.
-However, its DiT design means the LoRA training stack is still young.
-Tools like x-flux and SimpleTuner do support Flux.1 LoRA training.
-Still, the hyperparameter map is less charted and training stability is more fragile.
-SDXL 2.0, by contrast, has a mature LoRA stack backed by years of community work through kohya_ss, thousands of public LoRAs on CivitAI, and well-known recipes.
-If you want a style LoRA with steady results and a large base model community, SDXL 2.0 is still the right pick in 2026.
-If you need top-tier photorealism and can take a longer cycle, Flux.1 Dev is the frontier.
+Flux.1 Dev makes stunning photorealistic images, but its DiT design means the LoRA training stack is still young.
+Tools like x-flux and SimpleTuner support it, but the hyperparameter map is less charted and training is more fragile.
+SDXL 2.0 has the mature stack, built on years of kohya_ss work, thousands of public LoRAs on CivitAI, and well-known recipes.
+When I want a style LoRA with steady, repeatable results, SDXL 2.0 is still my pick in 2026.
+Flux.1 Dev is the frontier if you need top-tier photorealism and can absorb a rougher training cycle.

 For base models, Hugging Face Hub (stabilityai/stable-diffusion-xl-base-2.0) and CivitAI are the two main sources.
-When you pick a base model, look for one with a VAE baked in (or pair it with the SDXL 2.0 VAE on the side).
-Also check the license for your use case.
-SDXL uses CreativeML Open RAIL-M, which allows commercial use with credit and bans certain harmful content.
-Last, check whether the checkpoint is a full model or a distilled one.
-For training, you almost always want the full, non-distilled base.
+Pick one with a VAE baked in, or pair it with the SDXL 2.0 VAE on the side.
+Check the license: SDXL uses CreativeML Open RAIL-M, which allows commercial use with credit and bans certain harmful content.
+And check whether the checkpoint is full or distilled.
+For training you want the full, non-distilled base.
 Distilled models have had steps cut from their denoising schedule and don’t fine-tune as cleanly.

 Dataset Preparation with Vision-Language Models

-A LoRA is only as good as the data it trains on.
-Dataset prep is the most slept-on step in the pipeline.
-How much data you need depends on what you’re teaching.
-For a style LoRA that captures a look (watercolor, brutalist photos, a comic book inking style), 15 to 50 sharp images is usually enough if they’re well-captioned and visually steady.
-For a character or face LoRA, where the model must learn an identity across poses, light, and faces, 20 to 100 images is more reliable.
-Either way, quality beats quantity.
-Ten crisp, varied images beat a hundred blurry, samey ones.
+A LoRA is only as good as the data it trains on, and dataset prep is the most slept-on step in the pipeline.
+A style LoRA that captures a look (watercolor, brutalist photos, a comic inking style) usually needs 15 to 50 sharp, well-captioned images.
+A character or face LoRA, which must learn an identity across poses and light, is more reliable with 20 to 100.
+Either way, quality beats quantity: ten crisp, varied images beat a hundred blurry, samey ones.

-The caption step is where modern VLMs have changed the game.
-Hand-writing a sharp caption for each of 50 images is doable but dull.
-For 500 images, it becomes the bottleneck of the whole project.
-Florence-2 (Microsoft) and LLaVA-v1.6 can both write rich, accurate image captions at low VRAM cost and run on your own box.
-The pipeline below scans a folder of images and writes matching .txt caption files, the format both kohya_ss and SimpleTuner expect:
+Captioning is where modern VLMs changed the game.
+Hand-writing a caption for 50 images is dull; for 500 it is the bottleneck of the project.
+Florence-2 (Microsoft) and LLaVA-v1.6 both write rich, accurate captions at low VRAM cost on your own box.
+The script below scans a folder and writes matching .txt caption files, the format both kohya_ss and SimpleTuner expect:

 from transformers import AutoProcessor, AutoModelForCausalLM